Old World ROM: Details

 All Power Macs emulate a 68LC040 CPU inside a nanokernel; this emulator is then used to boot the predominantly 68k-based Toolbox, and is also used to support applications written for the 68k processor.
 Once Toolbox is running, PPC machines can boot into Mac OS directly.

 On all Old World ROM machines, once Toolbox is loaded, the boot procedure is the same.
 Toolbox executes a memory test, enumerates Mac OS devices it knows about (this varies from model to model), and either starts the on-board video (if present) or the option ROM on a NuBus or PCI video card.
 Toolbox then checks for a disk in the floppy drive, and scans all SCSI buses for a disk with a valid System Folder, giving preference to whatever disk is set as the startup disk in the parameter RAM.

 If a bootable disk is found, the Happy Mac logo is displayed, and control is handed over to the Mac OS.
 If no disk to boot from is present, an icon depicting a floppy disk with a blinking question mark in the middle will be displayed.
 If a hardware problem occurs during the early part of the boot process, the machine will display the Sad Mac icon with a hexadecimal error code and freeze; on Macs made after 1987, this will be accompanied by the Chimes of Death sound.
+On PCI-based Old World ROM machines such as the PCI Power Macs, the Sad Mac icon and the hexadecimal codes are not displayed but the Chimes of Death sounds will still be played.

 Since the Old World ROM usually boots to Toolbox, most OSs have to be installed using a boot loader from inside Mac OS (BootX is commonly used for Linux installations).
 68K-based Macs and NuBus Power Macs must have Mac OS installed to load another OS (even A/UX, which was an Apple product), usually with virtual memory turned off.
-PCI Power Macs can be configured to boot into Open Firmware, allowing the firmware to load a boot loader directly, or they can use a specially-prepared floppy disk to trick the Toolbox into loading a kernel (this is used for Linux installation floppy images).
+PCI Power Macs can be configured to boot into Open Firmware, allowing the firmware to load a boot loader directly (including others such as quik for loading Linux installations), or they can use a specially-prepared floppy disk to trick the Toolbox into loading a kernel (this is used for Linux installation floppy images).

 The simplest way to identify an Old World ROM Mac is that it will not have a factory built-in USB port.
 Only New World ROM Macs featured a USB port as factory equipment.